quicwg/base-drafts/draft-ietf-quic-tls.md

 0x200 to produce a QUIC error code from the range reserved for CRYPTO_ERROR.
 The resulting value is sent in a QUIC CONNECTION_CLOSE frame.

-The alert level of all TLS alerts is "fatal", a TLS stack MUST NOT generate alerts at the "warning" level.
+The alert level of all TLS alerts is "fatal"; a TLS stack MUST NOT generate alerts at the "warning" level.